Jean-Jacques Rousseau: Human nature

 In common with other philosophers of the day, Rousseau looked to a hypothetical "state of nature" as a normative guide.
 In the original condition, humans would have had "no moral relations with or determinate obligations to one another".
 Because of their rare contact with each other, differences between individuals would have been of little significance.
 Living separately, there would have been no feelings of envy or distrust, and no existence of property or conflict.

 According to Rousseau, humans have two traits in common with other animals: the amour de soi, which describes the self-preservation instinct; and pitié, which is empathy for the rest of one's species, both of which precede reason and sociability.
 Only humans who are morally deprived would care only about their relative status to others, leading to amour-propre, or vanity.
 He did not believe humans to be innately superior to other species.
 However, human beings did have the unique ability to change their nature through free choice, instead of being confined to natural instincts.

-Another aspect separating humans from other animals is the ability of perfectability, which allows humans to choose in a way which improves their condition.
+Another aspect separating humans from other animals is the ability of perfectability, which allows humans to choose in a way that improves their condition.
 These improvements could be lasting, leading not only to individual, but also collective change for the better.
 Together with human freedom, the ability to improve makes possible the historic evolution of humanity.
 However, there is no guarantee that this evolution will be for the better.